lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <img src="img_basdat/07Hasil_rightjoin.png">
 </p>

+This query will display all data or rows in the student_value table with the nim in the 'nilai_mahasiswa' table the same as the nim in the 'mahasiswa' table.
+But if there is a nim in the 'nilai_mahasiswa' table that is not in the 'mahasiswa' table then the nim and name columns of the query results will read null.

 ### 3. LEFT JOIN
 LEFT JOIN retrieves all rows from the left table and matching rows from the right table.
 If there is no match, columns from the right table will contain NULL values.